OpenPublicMedia/npr-cds-wordpress/readme.txt

 == Changelog ==
+= V1.2.7 =
+* `NPR_CDS_WP` has been updated to block/ignore stories and assets that have been marked as restricted in the CDS (meaning they are not eligible for syndication)

 = V1.2.6 =
 * `profileIds` can now be sent to `NPR_CDS_WP` as a comma-separated string (OR), or as multiple entries (AND)
 * Fixed a bug in `NPR_CDS_WP` where `$this->request->params` was not being properly populated